amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 # Interstella 8888: Monolith to Microservices with Amazon ECS

 ## Overview:
 Welcome back from your first mission where you helped Interstella 8888 maintain its status as the premier intergalactic shipping company in the universe by containerizing our logistics platform and running it on Amazon Elastic Container Service (ECS).
-We could your help again!
+We could use your help again!

 *Note: if you are brand new to Docker containers and ECS, check out the first workshop in the series where you containerize an application, tag/push the image to a Docker image repository, deploy the container with ECS, and scale with an ALB - http://interstella.trade/workshop1/)*